Edorka/flask-oidc-server/README.md

 ### Giving a look to the Dcos

-Use your favourite browser to access to http://localhost:5000/swagger-ui
+While the service is running, use your favourite browser to access to http://localhost:5000/swagger-ui

 ## Running tests